solana-foundation/developer-content/content/courses/tokens-and-nfts/nfts-with-metaplex-core.md

 const uri = await umi.uploader.uploadJson(metadata);
 ```

+Now that you know how to create the metadata for your Collections and Assets, remember to
+modify the values as you see fit and use the response to fill out the `uri` field.

 #### Creating the Collection

 Once the metadata is uploaded, you can finally create a Collection to group assets.